 We built the TextCNN for identifying violations and non-violations in code review comments through several processing layers, including an input layer, a convolutional layer, a pooling layer, a fully connected layer, and an output layer.
 Specifically, the TextCNN model applies one layer of convolutions over n-dimensional word embeddings to capture n-gram features at different scales.
 The convolutional layer learns to detect local patterns in the input text.
 The resulting feature maps are then fed through one max-pooling layer, which extracts the most salient features from each map and concatenates them to produce a fixed-length vector representation of the input text.
 This vector is then passed through one or more fully connected layers to produce the final output, i.e., the predicted labels for the input review comments.

 TextCNN is a convolutional neural network model that is commonly used for text classification tasks.
 This model takes a sentence as input and applies multiple convolutional filters to extract important features from the text.
-A TextCNN classifier based on the vocabulary set of a dataset uses a one-hot encoding scheme to represent words and generate the word embedding, while a TextCNN classifier can also utilize pre-trained word embedding models to capture semantic information of words.
+A TextCNN classifier based on the vocabulary set of a dataset uses a one-hot encoding scheme to represent words and generate the word embedding, while a TextCNN classifier can also utilize pre-trained word embedding models to capture the semantic information of words.
 Additionally, the TextCNN model requires a proper setting to construct neural network models, such as hyperparameters and word embedding parameters.
 In this work, we set the embedding dimension to 200, the learning rate to 0.001, and the dropout to 0.25 to handle the overfitting, while the filter region size is (3, 4, 5).
-Each DL model’s batch size is set to 16, and the network is trained for 100 epochs with the early stopping strategy with the purpose of avoiding overfitting.
+Each DL model's batch size is set to 16, and the network is trained for 100 epochs with the early stopping strategy with the purpose of avoiding overfitting.
 We configured the patience parameter to 8, indicating that the training process would terminate after 8 consecutive epochs with no observed improvement in model performance.
-These approaches are common practices in machine learning, aimed at preventing overfitting and optimizing the model's convergence \cite{Watson2022SLRDL}.
+These approaches and settings are common practices in work related to ML/DL and text classification, aimed at preventing overfitting and optimizing the model's convergence \cite{Watson2022SLRDL}.